GAMMALITE™ GL 4461

-Titanium continues to grow in strategic importance across advanced engineering sectors, where next‑generation systems demand materials that unite low density, thermal stability, and long‑duration mechanical integrity.
-Although conventional titanium alloys provide strong room‑temperature performance, they remain limited by creep deformation, oxide instability, and microstructural coarsening at elevated temperatures.
+Titanium’s role in advanced engineering continues to expand as next‑generation systems demand materials that combine low density, high thermal stability, and reliable mechanical integrity over long service durations.
+While conventional titanium alloys perform well at ambient conditions, their usefulness diminishes at elevated temperatures due to creep deformation, oxide‑layer instability, and progressive microstructural coarsening.
 GL 4461 represents a major advancement in titanium‑based alloy technology, combining transition‑metal stabilization to refine the lamellar titanium structure.
 Its engineered microstructure—featuring refined lamellar colonies and stabilized intermetallic phases—produces superior creep resistance, oxidation stability, lamellar refinement, and improved dimensional stability under cyclic thermal loading.
 With a density of 4.05 g/cm³, an ultimate tensile strength of 910 MPa, yield strength of 505 MPa, hardness of 390 HV, elastic modulus of 178 GPa, and demonstrated creep stability to 850 °C, GL 4461 is positioned as a versatile and robust solution for aerospace turbine housings, automotive turbocharger shells, energy exchanger plates, and defense barrel liners, each supported by tailored forming process flows.

 Alloy Structure